byrd-laif/soilMakers/readme.md

 *It's time to start comparing consumption and lifestyle, and checking this against nature's ability to provide for this consumption.
 Humans have destroyed and continue to destroy the habitats of species on a daily basis.
 It's time to own up to the realities of what that translates to for the generations to come, aesthetically and otherwise.
 It's time to be *Ecologically Realistic* and get back to the *heart* of what *life* is all about.*

 **This is about honesty and responsibility.
 Honesty; admitting to what is.
-Responsibility; not blaming anybody else.**
+Responsibility; not blaming someone else.**

 # *Soil Sisters ~ Eco-Logical Movement And Enterprise*
 *Directly addressing the bio-logical effects of climate change.*